 Season 1 of the podcast compiled a team, including producer Alex Vespestad, to try to uncover what happened, identify leads, and trail a suspect.
 They heard accusations from witnesses, followed evidence, and learned inconsistencies from the LAPD’s investigation.

 Season 2 tried to find clues on 20-year-old student Elaine Park’s disappearance.
-Neil hopes this podcast will continue to bring awareness to cases like these.
+Strauss hopes this podcast will continue to bring awareness to cases like these.
 This podcast is presented by Tenderfoot TV and Cadence13.

 Serial presents “S-Town,” hosted by Brian Reed.
 In 2012, John from Woodstock, Alabama, (or “Shittown” as he calls it) asked “This American Life” to investigate a murder case and potential police cover-up.
-Brian’s investigation resulted in a 7-episode podcast.
+Reed’s investigation resulted in a 7-episode podcast.
 The case involved a wealthy family’s son who bragged he murdered scot free, then someone else wound up dead.
-In the podcast, hear about a resulting feud, a treasure hunt, and many uncovered mysteries.
+In the podcast, hear about a resulting feud, a treasure hunt, and uncovered mysteries.

 In the Dark